-APPENDIX A: Transformations between Conventional and Mixed-Mode Matrices for a Pair of Ports common mode components is assumed to be $2r_0$ and $\frac{1}{2}r_0$ respectively.
+APPENDIX A: Transformations Between Conventional and Mixed-Mode Matrices for a Pair of Ports

-We assume that the pair of single ended ports has common reference and is normalized to the same impedance value r_0 .
-In its mixed-mode representation, the reference impedance for the differential and
+For the discussion below, the pair of single ended ports is assumed to have a common reference and to be normalized to the same impedance value r_0 .
+In its mixed-mode representation, the reference impedance for the differential and common mode components is assumed to be $2xr_0$ and $r_0/2$ respectively.

-We'll give relationships between the vectors and matrices for a port pair, participating in standard-to mixed-mode transformation.
+Shown below are the relationships between the vectors and matrices for a port pair, participating in standard-to mixed-mode transformation.

-For convenience, we will use the two matrices:
+For convenience, two matrices are used: